apache/drill/_docs/sql-reference/sql-functions/020-data-type-conversion.md

 * [STRING_BINARY]({{ site.baseurl }}/docs/data-type-conversion/#string_binary-function) and [BINARY_STRING]({{ site.baseurl }}/docs/data-type-conversion/#binary_string-function)
 * [Other Data Type Conversions]({{ site.baseurl }}/docs/data-type-conversion/#other-data-type-conversions)

-**Note:** Starting in Drill 1.15, all cast and data type conversion functions return null for an empty string ('') when the `drill.exec.functions.cast_empty_string_to_null` option is enabled, for example:
+Starting in Drill 1.15, all cast and data type conversion functions return null for an empty string ('') when the `drill.exec.functions.cast_empty_string_to_null` option is enabled, for example:

 	SELECT CAST('' AS DATE), TO_TIMESTAMP('', 'yyyy-MM-dd HH:mm:ss') FROM (VALUES(2));
 	+---------+---------+